Starter Notes

 Javascript Releases

 JavaScript has evolved from ES5 to modern versions, starting with ES6 in 2015.
 Features like strict mode, promises, async/await, optional chaining, and BigInt enhance functionality.
-New versions are released yearly, often referred to as modern JavaScript.
+New versions are released yearly, which are often referred to as modern JavaScript.

 Transpiling to ES5